-Are you wondering how to speak dog language?
+Are you wondering how to communicate with your dog?
 Is it even possible to speak “dog”?

 The answer is a big YES!
 Once you understand dog body language, it is easy to speak “dog”.
 Dog’s speak with their body, tail, ears, eyes, and mouth.
 Think about dog language as a form of sign language.

 Do you know if your dog is happy, sad, scared, or being aggressive?
 Most people know when a dog’s tail is tucked between his legs, he’s scared.
 But do you know a wagging tail doesn’t always mean the dog is happy or friendly?
 And believe it or not when your dog yawns, it doesn’t mean he’s ready for a nap.